Meet Our Board of Directors

 Carol has expertise as a senior-level grant writer and fundraising consultant gained from more than 35 years of professional experience with public broadcasting stations, various nonprofit arts, social services, disability services, healthcare, and education organizations.
 She is the owner/principal of Carol Bornstein Consulting, LLC, a grants consulting firm specializing in private and corporate foundation grant writing and prospect research, coaching in funder cultivation, and grants calendar management services for nonprofit organizations.
 Carol is Grant Professional Certified (GPC) and serves as President of the Southeast Texas Chapter of the Grant Professionals Association.

-Miranda Herbert Morris, Scholarship Chair
+Miranda Herbert Morris, GPC Outreach Chair

-Miranda Herbert Morris, Scholarship Chair
+Miranda Herbert Morris, GPC Outreach Chair

 Houston Public Library